jessicarush/react-notes/nextjs_app_router.md

   );
 }
 ```

+You can also do [custom invocation](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions#custom-invocation-using-starttransition) with `startTransition`: Invoke Server Actions without using `action` or `formAction` by using `startTransition`.

 For now you can enable Server Actions in your Next.js project by enabling the experimental serverActions flag.